MassTransit/Sample-Batch/readme.md

 - cancel a delayed batch, before it starts
 - cancel a delayed batch, after it starts

+When you are all done, run `docker-compose down`

 ## Comments ##

 My hope is to grow this sample over time, and introduce more documentation that walks through some of the decisions for example: